AdobeDocs/experience-platform.en/help/rtcdp/privacy/data-governance-overview.md

 ## Configure marketing use cases for destinations {#destinations}

 You can set data usage restrictions on a destination by defining marketing use cases (also called marketing actions) for that destination.
-A marketing use case for a destination defines the intended use for any data exported to that destination, for which there is a need to check for violations of data usage policies.
+A marketing use case for a destination indicates the intent of the data that will be exported to that destination.

-For more information on marketing actions and their use in data usage policies, see the [data usage policies overview](../../data-governance/policies/overview.md) in the Experience Platform documentation.
+>[!NOTE] For more information on marketing actions and their use in data usage policies, see the [data usage policies overview](../../data-governance/policies/overview.md) in the Experience Platform documentation.

-Defining use cases for destinations allows you to check for usage policy violations and ensure that any profiles or segments sent to those destinations are compliant with Data Governance rules.
+Defining marketing use cases on destinations allows you to ensure that any profiles or segments sent to those destinations are compliant with data usage policies.
+You should therefore add appropriate marketing use cases to your destinations based on your organization's needs to enforce policy restrictions on activation.

-Marketing use cases can be selected when setting up a destination for the first time, or when editing an existing destination.
-Depending on the type of destination you are working with, the opportunity to configure marketing use cases will appear at different points in the workflow.
+Marketing use cases can only be selected when setting up a destination for the first time.
+Depending on the type of destination you are working with, the opportunity to configure marketing use cases will appear at different points in the setup workflow.
 See the [destination documentation](../destinations/destinations-overview.md) for steps on how to configure your particular destination.

 ## Manage data usage policies {#policies}